fpga4fun.com - where FPGAs are fun.

 Here the data is 0xC4, can you see it?

-The bits transitions are harder to see.
+The bits are harder to see.
 That illustrates how important it is for the receiver to know at which speed the data is sent.

 How fast can we send data?